Master these questions with professional sample answers

 Sample Answer:

 I'm passionate about continuous learning.
-I follow industry leaders on LinkedIn, subscribe to relevant newsletters like TechCrunch and Harvard Business Review, and attend quarterly webinars.
-I'm also part of a professional group where we discuss emerging trends.
-Last month, I completed a certification in advanced digital marketing, which has already improved my understanding of AI-driven strategies in our campaigns.
+I follow industry leaders on LinkedIn, subscribe to newsletters like TechCrunch and Harvard Business Review, and attend webinars.
+I'm also part of a professional group where we discuss new trends.
+Last month, I completed a certification in digital marketing, which has already improved my understanding of how AI works in our marketing campaigns.

 💡 Tips: